Il Natale in Italia

 The Christmas tree has become the symbol of the town of Gubbio.

 The 13 December is the feast day of Saint Lucy - Santa Lucia.
 In many parts of northern Italy, she brings gifts to children, rather like Father Christmas.
 Children write a letter beginning Cara Santa Lucia,....
 They write about how well-behaved they have been and the gifts they would like to receive.
 Before going to bed on the night of 12 December, they leave their letter together with refreshments for the saint and her donkey.
 In the morning they will awaken to find goodies and gifts!

 Saint Lucy travels in a carriage that is pulled by a donkey.
 Often she is portayed wearing a crown of candles, illuminating her path in the dark night.

 The name Lucia comes from the Italian word luce, meaning 'light'.
-Her feast day celebrations in Italian towns involve candles and lights, songs and Christmas markets.
+Her feast day celebrations involve candles and lights, songs and Christmas markets.

 Saint Francis of Assisi is the patron saint of Italy.
 In Italian he is called San Francesco d' Assisi.
 He was the person who started the tradition of celebrating Christmas with a crib - un presepe.